 Course Length: 5 days

-The focus of the course is to provide the attendee with knowledge of the quality issues inherent to manufacturing advanced composite panels, components, and assemblies.
-This course also provides the student with a better understanding of advanced composite materials, processes, layup/lamination, vacuum bagging, adhesive bonding, tooling, repair, and inspection methods and techniques used in industry today.
+This course provides the student with a better understanding of advanced composite materials, processes, layup/lamination, vacuum bagging, adhesive bonding, tooling, repair, and inspection methods and techniques used in industry today.
+A large focus of the course is to provide the attendee with knowledge of the quality issues inherent to manufacturing advanced composite panels, components, and assemblies.

 Balanced with theoretical lectures and practical workshop exercises, this course highlights many fundamental composite material control, layup, processing, and in-process inspection challenges as they might be experienced in an actual manufacturing environment.
 It provides the auditor a view of the details associated with each step in the composite manufacturing process and what to look for when conducting a site visit.